Rule 2: The Practice

 - Citation of Louisiana cases shall be in conformity with Section VIII of the Louisiana Supreme Court General Administrative Rules.
 Citations of other cases shall be to volume and page of the official reports (and when possible to the unofficial reports).
 It is recommended that where United States Supreme Court cases are cited, all three reports be cited, e.g., Miranda v.
 Arizona, 384 U.S. 436, 86 S.Ct.
 1602, 16 L.Ed.2d 694 (1966).

-- The court may disregard the argument on an assignment of error or issue for review if suitable reference to the specific page numbers of the record is not made.
+- The court may not consider the argument on an assignment of error or issue for review if suitable reference to the specific page numbers of the record is not made.

-- All assignments of error and issues for review must be briefed.
-The court may consider as abandoned any assignment of error or issue for review which has not been briefed.
+- All assignments of error and issues for review shall be briefed.
+The court may deem as abandoned any assignment of error or issue for review which has not been briefed.

-The brief of the appellee shall contain appropriate and concise responses and arguments to the contentions and arguments of the appellant and shall conform to the requirements for the appellant's brief set forth in Rule 2-12.4, except that the following need not be included unless the appellee is dissatisfied with the appellant’s statements:
+The brief of the appellee shall contain appropriate and concise responses and arguments to the assignments of error, contentions, and arguments of the appellant and shall conform to the requirements for the appellant brief set forth in Rule 2-12.4, except that the following need not be included unless the appellee is dissatisfied with the appellant’s statements:

 - the listing of issues, Rule 2-12.4, Subsection A(6);